UW-CTRL/AA548-spr2024/bite-size-notes/week-6-b-free-final-time-PMP.md

 To continue exploring this topic, references that were used in these notes are provided in the next section.

 ## References
+[1] Donald E. Kirk, Optimal Control Theory: An Introduction.
+Dover Publications, 2012, Pages 107-309.
-[1] Morton I Kamien, Nancy L Schwartz, Sufficient conditions in optimal control theory, Journal of Economic Theory, Volume 3, Issue 2, 1971, Pages 207-214, ISSN 0022-0531, https://doi.org/10.1016/0022-0531(71)90018-4.
+[2] Morton I Kamien, Nancy L Schwartz, Sufficient conditions in optimal control theory, Journal of Economic Theory, Volume 3, Issue 2, 1971, Pages 207-214, ISSN 0022-0531, https://doi.org/10.1016/0022-0531(71)90018-4.
+[3] David G. Hull, Optimal Control Theory for Applications, Springer, 2003, Pages 221-246.